CS

 Feature Showdown

-The Kia Carnival features a 8-inch touchscreen, while the LDV MIFA 9 gets a 12.3-inch display and 7-inch instruments.
+The Kia Carnival features a 12.3-inch touchscreen paired with a 4-inch digital dash, while the LDV MIFA 9 gets a 12.3-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Kia Carnival stands out with wireless charging that you will not find on the LDV MIFA 9.
 The LDV MIFA 9 counters with V2L.
 Which feature set matters more depends on your daily routine and priorities.